top of page

 GRIT Camps are one-day, hands-on experiences for students ages 12–17 to discover the skilled trades.
 Guided by experienced tradespeople, students explore real skills in HVAC, electrical, plumbing, and carpentry—working with actual tools in authentic settings like contractor shops or training facilities.

-Hosting a GRIT Camp means recruiting mentors (skilled tradespeople) and students (local youth) for a one-day, hands-on event.
 Contractors who host are encouraged to use their own team of trades professionals.
 Mentors and hosts review our GRIT Camp Guide, covering 6–7 trade modules that prepare them to lead students safely and effectively.
-Hosts will meet with Leilani Orr and Ty Branaman, complete background checks, and handle materials, tools, and participant recruitment.
-GRIT supports you with logistics, admin, and any questions along the way.
-Camps require 1 mentor per 2 students and max out at 15 students.

 Students learn real-world skills like safety practices, blueprint reading, tool use, carpentry, plumbing, brazing, and building electrical circuits—all through hands-on modules led by skilled trades professionals.